markviews/FriendNotes/README.md

 # FriendNotes

-Adds notes in social menu and below nameplate.
+Adds notes in social menu and below nameplates<br>
-Option to log date and time when you friend people!
+Can also log date you add friends and past display names

 ## Notes